blessingitodo/Amazon-Product-Review-Analysis/README.md

 - `requirements.txt`: List of required Python libraries.

 ## Dataset
 Thanks to McAuley Lab for datasets.
-Datasets used where the All_beauty, and Magazine_Subscription datasets from the lists of datasets posted.
+Datasets used were the All_beauty, and Magazine_Subscription datasets from the lists of datasets posted.
 **Source**: [https://huggingface.co/datasets/McAuley-Lab/Amazon-Reviews-20](https://huggingface.co/datasets/McAuley-Lab/Amazon-Reviews-2023)
+**Drive for mount drive**: https://drive.google.com/drive/folders/10K7eSB7m_TAtVBx1L8UhtdoXPoadf7v4

 ## Results
 Key insights and visualizations from the notebook include: